 1) Bipolar i disorder: The first type of bipolar means that you usually will have experienced periods of severe mood swings on the spectrum of mania to depression.
 In order to be diagnosed with bipolar i disorder you must have experienced at least one manic episode that has lasted longer than a week.

 2) Bipolar ii disorder: In the second type of bipolar disorder, there will be periods of mood elevation as well.
 However, these episodes are known as hypomania and are milder than full blown manic phases.
 These episodes are interspersed with symptoms of severe depression.

 3) Cyclothymic Disorder: If the symptoms do not fit bipolar i or bipolar ii types than a diagnosis of cyclothymic disorder may be given.
 This type of bipolar disorder is typified by briefer periods of hypomania and depression over the course of 2 years.

-4) Rapid Cycling is a term given when the occurrence of manic, hypomanic or depressive episodes happens at least four times over the course of a year.
+4) Rapid Cycling is the occurrence of manic, hypomanic or depressive episodes that happen at least four times over the course of a year.
 Often the changes in mood from high to very low can occur within a week or even a day.
 Furthermore, the pattern of rapid-cycling bipolar disorder increases the risk for severe depression and suicide.

 Bipolar Disorder Treatment

 If you suspect that you (or somebody you know) may have any symptom of bipolar disorder it is essential to consult a mental health professional as soon as possible.

 Bipolar disorder will, unfortunately, get worse if it is not treated and can seriously affect your career, health and relationships.